US Xpress Enterprises (NYSE:USX) Rating Reiterated by Stephens

-US Xpress Enterprises (NYSE:USX)‘s stock had its “equal weight” rating reaffirmed by analysts at Stephens in a report released on Friday, Benzinga reports.
+US Xpress Enterprises (NYSE:USX)‘s stock had its “equal weight” rating reissued by equities research analysts at Stephens in a report released on Thursday, Benzinga reports.
+They presently have a $13.00 price objective on the stock.
+Stephens’ price objective indicates a potential upside of 30.00% from the company’s previous close.

-A number of other equities research analysts also recently issued reports on the stock.
+Several other equities research analysts also recently commented on USX.
 Zacks Investment Research downgraded shares of US Xpress Enterprises from a “hold” rating to a “sell” rating in a research report on Tuesday, February 16th.
-Bank of America raised shares of US Xpress Enterprises from an “underperform” rating to a “buy” rating and raised their price objective for the stock from $7.50 to $12.00 in a research note on Wednesday, March 10th.
-Finally, Morgan Stanley raised their price target on US Xpress Enterprises from $13.00 to $15.00 and gave the stock an “overweight” rating in a research report on Wednesday, March 31st.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
-The company presently has an average rating of “Hold” and an average target price of $11.29.
+Morgan Stanley boosted their price target on shares of US Xpress Enterprises from $13.00 to $15.00 and gave the stock an “overweight” rating in a research report on Wednesday, March 31st.
+Finally, Bank of America upgraded shares of US Xpress Enterprises from an “underperform” rating to a “buy” rating and boosted their price target for the stock from $7.50 to $12.00 in a research report on Wednesday, March 10th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and an average target price of $11.29.

-In other news, insider Lisa M. Pate sold 29,300 shares of the firm’s stock in a transaction on Wednesday, March 31st.
-The stock was sold at an average price of $12.07, for a total transaction of $353,651.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, insider Lisa M. Pate sold 29,300 shares of the company’s stock in a transaction on Wednesday, March 31st.
+The shares were sold at an average price of $12.07, for a total value of $353,651.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Corporate insiders own 29.79% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in USX.
-Penn Capital Management Co.
-Inc. acquired a new position in US Xpress Enterprises during the second quarter worth approximately $1,145,000.
-Emerald Advisers Inc. PA purchased a new stake in US Xpress Enterprises during the second quarter valued at about $15,314,000.
-Emerald Mutual Fund Advisers Trust acquired a new stake in US Xpress Enterprises during the second quarter worth about $14,347,000.
-Sei Investments Co. purchased a new position in shares of US Xpress Enterprises in the 2nd quarter worth about $1,341,000.
-Finally, Dean Capital Investments Management LLC purchased a new position in shares of US Xpress Enterprises in the 2nd quarter worth about $545,000.
-37.03% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the stock.
+Citigroup Inc. lifted its holdings in US Xpress Enterprises by 297.0% during the fourth quarter.
+Citigroup Inc. now owns 4,228 shares of the company’s stock valued at $29,000 after purchasing an additional 3,163 shares during the last quarter.
+JPMorgan Chase & Co. lifted its holdings in US Xpress Enterprises by 18.8% during the fourth quarter.
+JPMorgan Chase & Co. now owns 9,809 shares of the company’s stock valued at $67,000 after purchasing an additional 1,550 shares during the last quarter.
+Public Employees Retirement System of Ohio bought a new stake in shares of US Xpress Enterprises during the fourth quarter valued at about $112,000.
+Schroder Investment Management Group increased its position in shares of US Xpress Enterprises by 327.2% during the fourth quarter.
+Schroder Investment Management Group now owns 18,044 shares of the company’s stock valued at $123,000 after buying an additional 13,820 shares during the period.
+Finally, Rhumbline Advisers increased its position in shares of US Xpress Enterprises by 14.5% during the fourth quarter.
+Rhumbline Advisers now owns 36,823 shares of the company’s stock valued at $252,000 after buying an additional 4,652 shares during the period.
+37.03% of the stock is currently owned by institutional investors.

 About US Xpress Enterprises